 What to expect at Sunday Worship

-We also have a Sunday School and the families who attend begin the service with us then leave for their own activities.
+A carpetted area at the rear of our large sanctuary welcomes parents and infants with toys and books.
+We also have a Junior Church and the families who attend begin the service with us then leave for their own activities.

 The Sacrament of Communion is celebrated on the last Sunday of the month.